anthonypanzz/host-a-static-website-on-aws/README.md

-# Host a Static Website on AWS
+# Hosting a Static Website on AWS

 ![Alt text](/Host_a_Static_Website_on_AWS.png)